lorae/american-housing-shortfalls/README.md

   Based on the same set of sociodemographic correlates, we would have expected headship rates to rise between 2000 and 2019, from 38.6% to 40.8%.
 Instead, they slightly *declined*, to 38.2%.
 This implies that, even after adjusting for population changes, Americans today form fewer independent households than in the past.

-- **Together, these findings point to a shortfall in household formation.** Using household size as a benchmark, we estimate a minimum shortfall of 1.9 million households in 2019 relative to expectations based on 2000 patterns.
+- **Together, these findings point to a shortfall in household formation.** Using household size as a benchmark, we estimate a **minimum shortfall of 1.9 million households** in 2019 relative to expectations based on 2000 patterns.
-Using headship rates as an alternative metric, the shortfall is roughly 8.4 million households.
-(For details on why the household-size estimate is a lower bound, as well as proofs of the decomposition and measurement properties, please see Figure 1 and associated explanation in the full text.)
+Using headship rates as an alternative metric, **the shortfall is 8.4 million households**.
+(For details on why the household-size estimate is a lower bound, and is lower than the headship measurement, as well as proofs of the decomposition and measurement properties, please see Figure 1 and associated explanation in the full text.)

 - **Whether or not this shortage in households reflects a housing supply issue or changes in cultural preferences is yet to be seen.**